Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Exchange-based diffusion in hb-graphs

-We consider an iterative process with two-phase steps as illustrated in Figure \ref{Fig:Principle_exchange}.
-At every time step: the first phase starts at time $t$ and ends at $t+\dfrac{1}{2}$ followed by the second phase between time $t+\dfrac{1}{2}$ and $t+1$.
+We consider an iterative process with two-phase steps.
+At every time step, the first phase starts at time $t$ and ends at $t+\dfrac{1}{2}$ followed by the second phase between time $t+\dfrac{1}{2}$ and $t+1$.
+This iterative process is illustrated in Figure \ref{Fig:Principle_exchange} that conserves the overall value held by the vertices and the hb-edges, meaning that we have at any $t\in\left\{ \dfrac{1}{2}k:k\in\mathbb{N}\right\} $: